-On a Jekyll site that loads Prism’s stylesheet asynchronously, the line-numbers gutter would sometimes render misaligned: the numbers drifting below their lines, and the whole block growing a vertical scroll.
+On a Jekyll site that loads Prism’s stylesheet asynchronously, the line-numbers gutter would sometimes render misaligned.
+The numbers sat below their lines and the block scrolled vertically.
 Refreshing while scrolled down to a code block reproduced it.
 Loading the page at the top and scrolling down did not.
-Same page, same CSS.
-That inconsistency is the tell for a race.
+The page and the CSS were the same in both cases.

 What I saw

-In the broken state the gutter spans carried inline height styles, and there was an extra .line-numbers-sizer element that does not normally stick around:
+In the broken state the gutter spans carried inline height styles, and there was an extra .line-numbers-sizer element that is not normally there:

 <span class="line-numbers-rows" aria-hidden="true">